Pramilashanmugam/GrooveMates_/README.md

 ### Acknowledgements

 - I would like to thank my wonderful mentor Gareth McGirr for his numerous tips and great assistance during the creation of this project.
-- A big thank you to [Dennis Schenkel](https://github.com/DennisSchenkel) for all his timely suggestion on this project, especially for assisting me by reviewing my project.
+- A big thank you to [Dennis Schenkel](https://github.com/DennisSchenkel) for all his timely suggestion on this project, especially for assisting me by reviewing my project and noticing a bug, which helped me resolve before submission.
 - Furthermore, I would like to give a shoutout to the wonderful tutor team who helped me numerous times when I was stuck and struggling to achieve the results I was aiming for.
 Your support and guidance have been amazing.
 Thank you!

 **This is for educational use.**